Insecurity a top issue as African leaders meet in Ethiopia

+Speaking via video link, U.N.
+Secretary-General Antonio Guterres said cooperation between the the U.N. and the African Union “is stronger than ever.”
+Guterres noted that “injustice is deeply embedded in global systems,” with Africans “paying the heaviest price.”

+“The unethical inequalities that suffocate Africa fuel armed conflict, political, economic, ethnic and social tensions, human rights abuses, violence against women, terrorism, military coups and a sentiment of impunity,” he said.

-Most of the sessions will be held behind closed doors.
+Most of the summit’s sessions will be held behind closed doors.

 The African Union, which will celebrate its 20th anniversary in July, has often been criticized for its apparent inconsistencies in responding to sporadic crises on the continent of 1.3 billion people.